Join us in our weekly market thread.

 - US/Sino trade has the wobbles after China ordered the U.S. to close its consulate in Chengdu in response to the U.S. ordering China to close its consulate in Houston a

 - Trump did saw Phase 2 will be difficult and he sees the visrus more important then trade with China..

 - In addition to rising tensions with China, the United States Trade Representative said last month said that the USTR is considering a new round of tariffs on $3.1 billion in European exports from France, Germany, Spain and the U.K..

-- A big week for banks with major earnings from the big money center banks, GS, MS, JPM, C, BAC, PNC and WFC.
+- After last week’s big week for banks with major earnings from the big money center banks, GS, MS, JPM, C, BAC, PNC and WFC.
 Wells Fargo got a boost from appointing a new CFO.

 - Banks are benefiting from the Federal Deposit Insurance Commission intending to ease the Volcker Rule, which restricts banks from making large investments into venture capital.
 The Volcker Rule was enacted in the wake of the 2008 financial crisis, and the new changes could potentially free up billions in bank capital.
 Bank stocks rose.

 - Banks are responding to the Federal Reserve in their annual stress test capped bank dividend payments and suspended share-buybacks for the third quarter.